malloc-nbytes/cstring/README.md

     void cstring_push(Cstring *cs, char c);

+Push a char into the Cstring.

     char cstring_pop_front(Cstring *cs);

+Remove the top-most character in the Cstring.

     char cstring_pop(Cstring *cs);

+Remove the bottom-most character in the Cstring.

     void cstring_trim(Cstring *cs);

+Remove all trailing whitespace in the Cstring.

     void cstring_from(Cstring *cs, char *data);

+Set the data in the Cstring to a given string.
+This also acts as a clear() function.
+Just provide it with "".

     void cstring_reverse(Cstring *cs);

+Reverse the characters in the Cstring.

     void cstring_del_idx(Cstring *cs, int idx);

+Delete a character at a given index.

     void cstring_delall_char(Cstring *cs, char del);

+Delete all characters that match del.

     void cstring_delfst_char(Cstring *cs, char del);

+Delete the first occurrence of del.

     char *cstring_to_cstr(Cstring *cs);

+Convert a Cstring to char *.

     char *cstring_substr(Cstring *cs, char *substr);

+Return a alloc'd char * that consists of the given substring.
+NULL if not found.

     void cstring_free(Cstring *cs);

+Free the Cstring.

 ### Other

     int *cstring_to_ascii(Cstring *cs, size_t *sz);

+Turn all characters in the Cstring to int * ascii characters.

     void cstring_print(const Cstring *cs);

+Print the characters of the Cstring.